zebaz/xpress-dns/README.md

 # Xpress DNS - Experimental XDP DNS server

 ## About
 Xpress DNS is an experimental DNS server written in BPF for high throughput, low latency DNS responses.
 It uses [eXpress Data Path](https://en.wikipedia.org/wiki/Express_Data_Path) to process packets early in the Linux networking path.
 A user space application is provided to add DNS records to a BPF map which is read from in-kernel by the XDP module.
 DNS requests that do not match are passed on to the Linux networking stack.

 ## Use case
 Xpress DNS could be used as a high performance DNS proxy for common DNS requests of static DNS records.
 By responding to DNS requests before the packet gets processed by the Linux networking stack, it alleviates load on the system and DNS servers in user space.

 ## Features & limitations
 * Currently supports A records
 * Only supports plain DNS over UDP (port 53)
+* Basic EDNS implementation
 * Only responds to single queries for now
 * No recursive lookups